Jackal-42/cube_puzzler/editor.md

 ![gravity_arrow](https://user-images.githubusercontent.com/77758464/211035695-505d4d3a-6d1c-4e7f-864f-76904bc56d00.png)

 Just left-click the face to change the gravity, this will only affect the movement of physics objects such as boxes.
-This gravity is indicated in game by the player's beard.
+This gravity is indicated in-game by the player's beard and by the orientation of the background landscape.

 ### Variants
 ![image](https://user-images.githubusercontent.com/91426054/211079451-4bdf8f36-953b-46bf-98a8-b50a48639483.png)